kovaleff - Fotolia

 RAID 1 is a mirrored pair of disk drives.
-When a write is carried out to the mirrored pair of drives the data is written to both disks simultaneously.
-When a read is carried out the data is taken from one of the two drives.
+When a write is carried out to the mirrored pair of drives, the data is written to both disks simultaneously.
+When a read is carried out, the data is taken from one of the two drives.
 A RAID 1 drive pair can therefore handle twice the amount of reads than a standalone disk drive, and is why RAID 1 has been the RAID level of choice for high-end applications.

 Due to the larger data capacities required by modern environments, RAID 10 is now the most prevalent among the RAID technologies for high-end applications, combining the mirroring of RAID 1 with the striping of RAID 0.

-If a disk fails the array can work out what is supposed to be on the volume by checking against the parity disk.
-In the past there was an issue with speed, but disks today are pretty quick.
-Normally a RAID 5 array would not be considered for a high read/write environment, as every transaction has to also write to the parity disk, which creates a bottleneck.
+If a disk fails, the array can work out what is supposed to be on the volume by checking against the parity disk.
+In the past, there was an issue with speed, but disks today are pretty quick.
+Normally a RAID 5 array would not be considered for a high read/write environment, because every transaction must also write to the parity disk, which creates a bottleneck.

 RAID 5 volumes do take a while to rebuild, so that is another sacrifice you have to make when you choose this type of RAID level.
-You can also put an OS on a RAID 5 array but there will be a performance issue to contend with which is simply not worth it.
+You can also put an OS on a RAID 5 array, but there will be a performance issue to contend with, which is simply not worth it.
 Again, dividing a RAID slice into multiple partitions could be possible, but I would not recommend it.